Managing the Arthritic TMJ

 JOINT PROTECTIVE ORAL APPLIANCES

 If a TMJ is still inflamed, it first needs to be protected by preventing the mandibular condyles from accessing the bruised retrodiskal area during the powerful clenching and grinding that occur in everybody as part of normal sleep.
 A joint protective stabilization appliance is all that is needed to allow rapid healing of most inflamed TMJs.
-A joint protective telescopic (Herbst) appliance is used when the protection needs to be extended to include mandibular postures with the mouth partly open or when the condition is complicated by other problems such as locking during the night or obstructive sleep apnea.
+A joint protective telescopic (Herbst) appliance is used when the protection needs to be extended to include mandibular postures with the mouth partly open or when the condition requires mandibular advancement rather than just joint protection.

 PIVOTING

 When a TMJ is very inflamed and painful, rapid short-term relief can be obtained by adding a pivot to the second molar area of the affected side of an oral appliance.
 The pivot is a high spot which hits slightly before the other teeth.
-Because it is located behind the center of the mass of the jaw closing muscles, biting on it distracts the back end of the lower jawbone (the condyle) away from the cranium, which relieves compressive forces and allows increased circulation in the injured TMJ.
+Because it is located behind the center of the mass of the jaw closing muscles, biting on it distracts the back end of the lower jawbone (the condyle) away from the swollen TMJ.
 Pain relief should be almost immediate.
 However, pivots eventually wear down or shift the teeth supporting the pivot, therefore pivoting must be considered only a temporary short-term solution for an acute problem.

 MUSCLE TREATMENT APPLIANCES